xNOTHlNGx/system-destroyer/README.md

 ## Useful links

-Here are sime links that can be useful if you are learning nasm
+Here are some links that can be useful if you are learning nasm
  - [NASM Tutorial](https://cs.lmu.edu/~ray/notes/nasmtutorial/)
  - [Linux system calls table](https://syscall.sh/)